vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 Vega Visor is designed to perform `Protocol Upgrade` automatically, but you can automate it yourself.
 The key is to check if `core` is ready for a restart for `Protocol Upgrade`.
 As described before, it might take some time (seconds) between the node reaching the `Protocol Upgrade` block and marking itself as ready for the restart.
 That is why you should not rely on block height, e.g. from `/statistics`.

-Instead, you need to query `core` using the Admin json rpc endpoint.
-This is what Vega Visor is doing.
-Important Note: We do not have any plans, but this might change, so please watch for changes in the Vega Visor.
+Instead, you need to query `core` using the Admin json rpc endpoint as this is what Vega Visor is doing.
+Note: This might change in the future, so please keep an eye on the release notes for changes in the Vega Visor.

 In your `core` config (`<VEGA-NETWORK-HOME>/config/node/config.toml`), you will find:
 ```toml